CreatorOS/Variables/Learn.md

 - Global

 ## local variables
+Local Variables

 - declared inside a function
 - not stored on the blockchain
-- if modificaitions are made only to the local variables, the function can be modified to `view`.
+- if modificaitions are made only to the local variables, the function can be modified to `view` - because it doesn't update the contract variables aka state.

 ```
-    function doSomething() public {
+    function doSomething() public view {
         uint i = 456;
     }
 ```

 ## state variables
+State Variables
 - declared outside a function
 - stored on the blockchain database
 - once a state variable is changed, the change will persist.
-The new updated value will be available to future calls.
+The new updated value will be available to future function calls.

 ```
     string public text = "Hello";
     uint public num = 123;
+    function setNum(uint number) public {
+      num = number;
+    }
+    function getNum() public view returns(uint) {
+      return num;
+    }
 ```

 ## global variables
+Global Variables

 - provides information about the blockchain
-- These are populated by Ethereum for every function call. `block` and `msg` are some popular global variables. `block` represents information about the block (as in "block"chain) in which this transaction will be present.
-Every functioncall is a transaction and it must be present in a block to be considered as _executed_. `msg` is the object that is populated by Ethereum with information about the user calling a function. `msg.sender` is the user's address who called the function. `msg.value` is how much money was sent to this function - functions on Ethereum can accept money too in ETH.
+- These are populated by Ethereum for every function call. `block` and `msg` are some popular global variables.
+- `block` represents information about the block (as in "block"chain) in which this transaction will be present.
+Every functioncall is a transaction and it must be present in a block to be considered as _executed_. `msg` is the object that is populated by Ethereum with information about the user calling a function.
+- `msg.sender` is the user's address who called the function. `msg.value` is how much money was sent to this function - functions on Ethereum can accept money too in ETH.

 ```
     uint timestamp = block.timestamp; // Current block timestamp
     address sender = msg.sender; // address of the caller
+    function getSender() public view returns(address){
+      return msg.sender;
+    }
 ```
+Run the code to see what the block and msg objects look like.

 ## Constants
+Constants

 Constants are variables that cannot be modified.